lijun99/altar2-documentation/docs/cuda/cp.md

 **Second approach: Updated Cp**

-The alternative approach, implemented in AlTar, is to update Cp with interim models at each step of the tempered inversion .
+The alternative approach, implemented in AlTar, is to update Cp with interim models at each step of the tempered inversion.
 The covariance matrix `Cp` is calculated from 3 variables: a sensitivity kernel for every investigated parameter, the standard deviation of the a priori distribution of investigated parameters, and an initial model chosen a priori.
 In this approach, `Cp` is re-calculated at each tempering step by choosing the mean of tested samples as the assumed initial model.

         ; sensitivity kernels